 B. Nothing knocks clarity and definition into you than watching your loved one hang in there at the mercy of a care provider who has seen way too many deaths to really really care.

 C. When you ‘live’ in an hospital, you will learn to define things differently.
 The help you think you need and the help you really need are two different things.
-E.g The help you need at times is an efficient rude care giver instead of a nonchalant/routine but highly effusive care giver.
+E.g The help you need at times is an efficient rude care giver instead of an unskilled but highly effusive care giver.

 D. You cannot tell where help will come from.
 I have learnt that help in critical situations comes from unlikely places and people.
 The people you think will be there will fail you and guess what, you will have to forgive.